21 Short Valentines Day Nails

-Work out which nails are going to be your decorated nails, and then paint them white.
-The rest of the nails can be painted baby pink, or whatever Valentine’s Day shade you have opted for.
-Once you’re done there, the white should be relatively dry, and you can go ahead and use tweezers (or a dotting tool) to place little holographic pieces.
+Work out which nails are going to be your decorated nails, and then add a fancy streak of bright pink The rest of the nails can be painted baby pink, or whatever Valentine’s Day shade you have opted for.
+Once you’re done there, the pink should be relatively dry, and you can go ahead and use a toothpick (or a dotting tool) to add the little black dots.
 We liked the shape of these ones, but you could go for the shattered glass effect, love hearts, flowers, or whatever you liked really.
 Cover with top coat and you’re done.
 Easy peasy!

-If you’re a white-tip kinda gal and you don’t really want to give that up, what about these short Valentines Day nails?
-They’re white-tipped, like you usually opt for, but with one simple love-themed addition – that beautiful red love heart.
+If you’re a white-tip kinda gal, what about mixing it up and trying these short Valentines Day nails?
+They’re red-tipped, similar to what you usually opt for, but with one simple love-themed addition – that beautiful red love heart.

-16 – Pink + Negative Space Valentines Nails
+16 – Pink + Glittery Short Valentine Nails

-Another day, another negative space delight, but these ones are perfect for short Valentines Day nails!
+Another day, another short and simple valentines day nail designs and these ones are perfect for short Valentines Day nails!
 The glitter ombre gradient is easy enough to achieve with the help of some fabulous glitter polish and a sponge.
 Don’t forget to use that dabbing motion, because the brush will just smear glitter pieces all over the place.

 Simple pick your feature nail, use a base coat to make the nail tacky, and then apply whatever pieces you’ve decided to use.
 Once everything is in place, give it a few moments for the base coat to completely dry, and then cover with a glossy top coat.
 Much easier than it looks, right?

-18 – Deep Red + Gold Glitter Valentines Nails
+18 – Deep Red + Gold Glitter Short Valentine Nails

 We’d use a stencil to get this beautiful Valentine’s Day look, especially if you want to make it look as great as this.
 Use your deep red shimmery polish to cover all the nails with the exception of your pinkie.
 That will be printed with the shimmery and sparkly gold shade instead.